 1. Live Scan

-The Live Scan process is an automated fingerprinting process in which fingerprints are electronically scanned and sent directly to the California Department of Justice, which uses them to conduct a criminal history search.
+The Live Scan process is an automated fingerprinting process in which fingerprints are electronically scanned and sent directly to the California Department of Justice, which uses them to conduct a California and FBI criminal history search.
 For prospective Faculty and incumbent Faculty subject to background check under Section B., and for staff and management appointments to Sensitive Positions other than sworn police officers, this electronic process will normally be used.
-Human Resources or Academic Personnel are responsible for ensuring that the processing is completed in a timely manner.
+Human Resources or Faculty Affairs are responsible for ensuring that the processing is completed in a timely manner.

 The individual will be given a Live Scan request form (BC118016 or BC118016A) to complete and bring to the campus Police Department within ten (10) days of hire.
 This form serves as the Release Form. (see Appendix B)